 Festivals, or matsuri, are a long-standing Japanese tradition.
-With approximately 300,000 traditional matsuri throughout the country annually, there are festivals for all sorts of reasons.
+With approximately 300,000 traditional matsuri throughout the country annually, there are festivals for various reasons.
 Some may honor specific groups of people, commemorate an important historical event, celebrate a holiday, and so much more.

 One popular upcoming festival is Hinamatsuri, or “Girl’s Day.”
-Some people flock to Japan to experience a wonderful and unique hinamatsuri festival firsthand, but it is still possible to celebrate this joyous occasion from afar with some help from Bokksu’s delicious assortment of Japanese snacks.
+Some people flock to Japan to experience a wonderful and unique hinamatsuri festival firsthand.
+However, it is still possible to celebrate this joyous occasion from afar with some help from Bokksu’s delicious assortment of Japanese snacks.

 What Is Hinamatsuri?

-The origins of many Japanese traditions and festivals can be traced back thousands of years, and hinamatsuri is no different.
-In its early days, it was known as the Peach Festival because it took place when the peach trees blossomed.
-Dolls have been an important part of hinamatsuri and remain a large part of the celebration today.
+Many Japanese traditions and festivals can be traced back thousands of years, and hinamatsuri is no different.
+It was known as the Peach Festival in its early days because it took place when the peach trees blossomed.
+Dolls have been an essential part of hinamatsuri and remain a large part of the celebration today.

 This began during the Heian Period (794–1185), when people celebrated a similar festival where they prayed for good fortune.
 People would place straw or paper dolls on a raft and push them away down the river, as they believed the dolls would carry away any evil spirits and calamity with them.
 During the Edo Period (1603-1868), people began displaying these dolls in their home.